Data center & server room monitoring recommended standards & best practices

-Water leakage is a less known threat for server rooms & data centers.
+Background Info: Water leakage is a less known threat for server rooms & data centers.
 The fact that most data centers and server rooms have raised floors makes the risk even bigger as water seeks the lowest point.

 Two type of sensors for water leakage can be commonly found: spot and water snake cable based.
 Spot sensors will trigger an alert when water touches the unit.
 Water rope or water snake cable sensors use a conductive cable whereby contact at any point on the cable will trigger an alert.
 The latter type is recommended over the first one due to its higher range and higher accuracy.

 If using a raised floor, then one should consider putting the sensor under the raised floor as water seeks the lowest point.

 The four main sources of water in a server room are:

 The water leak sensors provided by ServersCheck can be daisy chained.
 This gives you a rope of up to 30m to monitor for water ingress.
 Need more than 30m?
 Simply add another sensor to your configuration.
 A base unit with the optional Sensorhub can support up to 8 water leak sensors for a total of 240m of leak detection.